Growing skills. Building confidence. Strengthening communities.

 What we do

-At Earth Gardens, everything we do supports tangata whaikaha to grow strong roots and flourish, building real-world skills, confidence, and connection.
-We:
+Everything we do supports our participants to grow strong roots and flourish, building real-world skills, confidence, and connection.
+At Earth Gardens we:

 Teach practical garden-to-plate life skills - from gardening, tool care, and lawn mowing to cooking, preserving, meal preparation and much more